consp1racy/android-support-preference/README.md

 - Backported material style and icon capability for `Preference` children
 - Backported `SwitchPreference`
 - Material styled `RingtonePreference` picker dialog/activity

-## Work to be done

-- <s>Additional ringtone preference which uses system dialog and requires no permission.</s>
-    - Use plain `Preference` and open `new Intent(RingtoneManager.ACTION_RINGTONE_PICKER)` on click.
-- <s>Use weaving to keep original method names in PreferenceFragment (no "2" suffix).</s>
-    - Would require extra work from library user.

 ## Known issues